C&T reestablishes face-to-face relationships with military clothing vendors, gauge state of industry

 |0

-This work, C&T reestablishes face-to-face relationships with military clothing vendors, gauge state of industry [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, C&T reestablishes face-to-face relationships with military clothing vendors, gauge state of industry, by Mikia Muhammad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-C&T reestablishes face-to-face relationships with military clothing vendors, gauge state of industry

 LEAVE A COMMENT